Dive sites Menorca: So much to explore!

 Pont d'en Gil */**

-Menorca's most famous cavern (220 metres long) should not be missed in any logbook!
-Pont d'en Gil is by far the best cavern dive in the western Mediterranean.
-The entire cavern is filled with stalactites, stalagmites and columns.
+At 220 metres long, Menorca's most famous cavern is not to be missed in any logbook!
+Pont d'en Gil is filled with stalactites, stalagmites and columns.
 With a maximum depth of 12 metres and because it is almost always possible to surface, this cavern is also suitable for less experienced divers.

-After anchoring in the cove nearby, we swim underneath the famous giant arch and keep the reef to our left.
-Soon we see the large opening of Pont d'en Gil, and after a safety stop we emerge into a giant tunnel.
-Once inside, we float on the surface and admire the stalactites some 6 metres above us.
-For more experienced divers we can enter a second cave at the end of the tunnel.
-No stalactites here but 'English Beach' (if you want to know the origins of the name; dive with us).
-The way back is done under water and we'll leave the cavern through another tunnel, which brings us back in the cove where we started our dive.
+After anchoring in the nearby bay, we swim underneath an arch.
+Soon we can see the opening to Pont d'en Gil and enter a large tunnel.
+Once inside, floating on the surface, we admire the stalactites above us.
+With experienced divers, we can access a second cave at the end of the tunnel.
+No stalactites here, but “English Beach”.
+The way back is underwater and we leave the cavern via a small tunnel, which brings us back into the bay where our boat is moored.

 S'Algar Funnels

 Two spectacular caverns on top of each other, connected by a tunnel.
 The upper cavern, with it’s entrance at 8 metres, leads to a small sinkhole in the rocky coast of S'Algar.
 After we have enjoyed the spectacular entrance of light from the sinkhole, we swim halfway where we can see the tunnel that will bring us to the lower cavern.
-Because the tunnel is quite narrow this route is not for inexperienced divers!
 The semicircular opening of the second cavern is so large that daylight reaches into the back.
 The maximum depth in the lower cavern is 26 metres.
-Once outside we can reach a depth of 35 metres, before starting our ascent along the wall.
+Once outside we can reach a depth of 30 metres, before starting our ascent along the wall.

 S’ Olla */** (marine reserve)

-This sheltered bay on the north of Cap de Cavalleria offers dives for all levels, as we can easily adapt the depth to the level of experience and certification.
+This sheltered bay at Cap de Cavalleria offers dives for all levels, as we can easily adjust the depth to the divers' experience level.

-The easiest dive takes us along the south wall of the bay, swimming between rocks at depths ranging from 8 to 18 metres, where we can see medium-sized groupers, breams, octopus and moray eels.
+The easiest dive takes us along the south wall of the bay, swimming between boulders at depths ranging from 8 to 18 metres, where we can see medium-sized groupers, bream, moray eels and octopus.

-The other dive we do in this bay is only suitable for experienced divers, as we can reach depths of almost 40 metres.
-Swimming out of the bay we head north, gaining depth between large rocks, which are a refuge for moray eels and lobsters.
-The deepest area, the sandy bottom at around 40 metres, is where the largest groupers in the area live.
-However, throughout the dive we will see groupers of all sizes, as well as schools of sea bream and amberjacks.
-After turning the dive, we ascend to a shallower depth, following the wall, which is covered with white gorgonians.
-Here we are able to swim between some rocks forming tunnels, until we reach the boat to make our safety stop.
+The other dive we do in this bay is only suitable for experienced divers, as we can reach a depth of 40 metres.
+Swimming northwards, we find ourselves among large boulders, which are a refuge for morays and spiny lobsters.
+The deepest area, at 40 metres, is where the biggest groupers live.
+After turning around, we ascend to a shallower depth and follow a cliff face.
+Here we swim between boulders that form tunnels in the reef, until we reach the boat again where we conduct our safety stop.

 Punta es Morter * (marine reserve)

-This dive site is located on the eastern border of the marine reserve.
-Punta es Morter offers us unique landscapes and a surprising amount of underwater life, too.
-We anchor the boat on a rocky platform at a depth of 5 metres, and begin the dive by swimming with the reef to our left.
-We follow a wall at a depth of around 15 metres, until a spectacular mountain appears on our right-hand side.
-Here we dive down to the western side of the mountain to a depth of 28 metres.
-It is here that we can observe the greatest concentration of life; groupers, schools of bream, amberjacks, moray eels and sometimes even a school of bonito!
-The mountain itself is usually covered with colorful nudibranchs.
-After we have swum around the mountain, we cross the channel to head back to the reef and enter a beautiful canyon that leads us to a series of small tunnels.
-While swimming in and out of the canyons, we again follow the edge of the reef to look for a school of barracuda, that can often be found here.
-If the air in our tanks allows it, we visit a large inlet in the reef, before we head back to make a safety stop at the platform where we have the boat anchored.
+Punta es Morter offers us a unique landscape with a surprising amount of marine life.
+After anchoring the boat, we follow the edge of the reef at a depth of about 15 metres until we see a spectacular underwater hill.
+On the western side of the hill, we can reach a depth of 28 metres.
+It is here that we see the greatest concentration of life; groupers, schools of bream, amberjacks, moray eels and sometimes bonito.
+The hill itself is usually covered with colourful nudibranchs.
+After swimming around the hill, we return to the reef and enter a beautiful gully that leads us to a series of small tunnels.
+After swimming in and out of the tunnels, we again follow the edge of the reef to look for a school of barracuda, which are often to be found here.

 Stalactite Cave **